Chemistry and Mathematics MChem, BSc

 Full entry requirements

-Studying chemistry and mathematics at Leeds will enable you to understand the fundamental concepts of each field alongside a variety of optional modules available, so you can tailor your degree to what really interests you the most.
-You’ll also be taught by expert academics, with the unique opportunity to get involved in real-world research happening in the Schools of Chemistry and Mathematics.
+This Chemistry and Mathematics MChem, BSc degree at Leeds will enable you to understand the fundamental concepts of each field alongside a variety of optional modules available, so you can tailor your degree to what really interests you the most.
+You'll be taught by expert academics, with the unique opportunity to get involved in real-world research happening in the Schools of Chemistry and Mathematics.

 Why study at Leeds:

-- Take advantage of our close links to leading research organisations such as The Astbury Centre for Structural Molecular Biology, Leeds Institute for Data Analytics, Leeds Institute for Fluid Dynamics and the Alan Turing Institute, which help shape our courses across a wide range of areas and provide innovative R&D projects that impact many industrial sectors.
+- We have close links with leading research organisations such as the Priestley International Centre for Climate, The Astbury Centre for Structural Molecular Biology, Leeds Institute for Data Analytics, Leeds Institute for Fluid Dynamics and the Alan Turing Institute whose globally-renowned research feeds directly into your course, shaping what you learn with the latest thinking.

-- Experience expertise teaching delivered by a programme team made up of academics and researchers at the forefront of the industry who specialise in a variety of chemistry and mathematical disciplines.
+- Experience expert teaching delivered by a programme team made up of academics and researchers at the forefront of their specialisms in a variety of chemical and mathematical disciplines.

-- Put theory into practice, with access to our specialist facilities and laboratories in the School of Chemistry and the School of Mathematics which are both fully equipped with the latest technology and research-grade equipment to provide a creative and stimulating learning environment.
+- Access our specialist facilities and laboratories in the School of Chemistry and the School of Mathematics which are both fully equipped with the latest technology and state-of-the-art equipment to provide a creative and stimulating learning environment.

-On this course, you’ll study alongside single honours chemists and mathematicians who are learning the same concepts and reaching the same depth of knowledge as you.
+On this course, you'll study alongside students on single honours programmes in chemistry and mathematics who are learning the same concepts and reaching the same depth of knowledge as you.

 Years 1 and 2

-You'll cover the essential aspects of both disciplines.
+In years 1 and 2, you'll cover the essential aspects of both disciplines.
 Compulsory modules will cover the core of modern mathematics, linear algebra and calculus, alongside the fundamentals of chemistry.
-For the remainder of your programme, you're able to choose either additional mathematics or chemistry options or even take a third elective subject available from a wide range.

 Years 3 and 4